AnastasiaKolendo/AnastasiaKolendo/README.md

 ### Hi, I'm Anastasia 👋

-I'm a full stack engineer from Russia who loves programming.

-I got my start doing a lot of coding with Java.

-Currently, I'm working with JavaScript and SQL.
+I'm a full stack engineer who loves programming.
+I started my path in tech doing a lot of coding with Java.
+Currently, I'm working with JavaScript.

-Also working with Electron and React Native on the front-end.

 <!--
 **AnastasiaKolendo/AnastasiaKolendo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.